What is Auxtral?

 Does Auxtral include proprietary drivers?

-- No. Proprietary drivers, such as ATI or Nvidia, are easy to install, but they are not installed by default in Auxtral, nor are any non-free software packages.
+- No. Proprietary drivers, such as ATI or Nvidia, are easy to install, but they are not installed by default in Auxtral, nor are any non-free software packages.subject to ownership

-It is extraordinary to share code, to give credit to the technology that free software makes available to us, to profess that people help each other, to allow others to build on what we do, and to facilitate progress in general, but always while respecting freedom to choose from each and every one of the people.
+It is great to share code, to give credit to the technology that free software makes available, to profess that people help each other, to allow others to build on what we do, and to facilitate progress in general.
+But always respecting the freedom of choice of each and every person.